Foundation & Development

-Since its establishment, the Foundation has enabled the University to meet a number of diverse needs that would be impossible to meet with state funds.
-Its primary focus has been to provide scholarship support for students.
+The Francis Marion University Education Foundation allows the university to meet a number of diverse needs that would be impossible to meet with state funds alone.
+Its primary focus has been scholarship support for students.

-The Francis Marion University Education Foundation is governed by an independent 35 member volunteer board of directors, with additional honorary and ex-officio directors, including the president of the university and other key administrators.
+The Francis Marion University Education Foundation is governed by an independent 35-member volunteer board of directors, with additional honorary and ex-officio directors, including the president of the university and other key administrators.
 Through its board and committee structure, the Foundation gives friends and alumni a personal involvement in the fundraising and asset management program.